Back to Catalogue

 Let users know how far along they are in the sign-up process.

 Simple progress bars or step indicators motivate users to finish onboarding.
-You can also add in-app guidance, like tooltips or an interactive demo, to explain features as users sign up.
+You can also add in-app guidance, like tooltips or an interactive demo, to explain features as users sign up — a small but powerful fintech design detail.

 Give security without extra friction